-In addition to metadata structures that apply to the whole content, NewsML-G2 can also express metadata about discrete parts of content, using the <partMeta> structure.
+In addition to metadata structures that apply to the whole content, NewsML-G2 expresses metadata about discrete parts of content, using the <partMeta> structure.

 We also use News Content Characteristics to add specific audio/video related technical information about the content.
 We will show these features in the examples that follow.